cyverse/irods-adm/coding-standards-bash.md

 }
 ```

-For a function that is exported, its name should be all upper case.
+For an exported function, its name should be all upper case.

 ```bash
 #!/bin/bash